Subroto823/dsa-js/algorithms/09-graph/articulation-point-and-bridge/README.md

 # Bridge

+Also know as Cut Edge or Critical Edge.
 A bridge in a graph is an edge whose removal increases the number of connected components in the graph.
 In other words, if you remove a bridge from a graph, it will disconnect two previously connected components.
 Bridges are also known as "cut edges" because they cut the graph into two or more disconnected parts.